ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

 Example batch-submit scripts for Hera (Slurm) and Cheyenne (PBS) are included: ``sq_job.sh`` and ``qsub_job.sh``, respectively.
-These examples set the build and run environment for Hera or Cheyenne so that run-time libraries match the compiled libraries (i.e. netcdf, mpi).
+These examples set the build and run environment for Hera or Cheyenne so that run-time libraries match the compiled libraries (i.e. netCDF, MPI).
 Users may either modify the submit batch script as each task is submitted, or duplicate this batch wrapper for their system settings for each task.
 Alternatively, some batch systems allow users to specify most of the settings on the command line (with the ``sbatch`` or ``qsub`` command,